Ceiling Fans Interior Designers Don’t Hate: Staying Cool (and Stylish) in Raleigh’s Humid Summers

 05. Leather Luxe by The Modern Fan Co.

 This fan brings a touch of luxe to practicality.
 It’s wrapped in rich leather that feels sophisticated and tactile—more like a piece of bespoke furniture than a functional unit.
 We especially love it in tan leather!
-It’s ideal for clients who want refinement in every detail—even their airflow solution.
+It’s ideal for clients who want refinement in every detail—even their airflow solutions.

 Roux MacNeill Takeaway